 In 2005, Camel Rider won the Queensland Premier's Literary Award and was a CBC Notable Book for Younger Readers.

-Read an interview with Prue Mason.
+Read a Q & A with Prue Mason.